henrik42/solo/README.md

 On the __server side__ you supply a Ring-handler (here I'm using a Compojure route) for the web socket URL which will be used by the client to establish the websocket.
-You can use the Ring-mideleware `chord.http-kit/wrap-websocket-handler` which will put the `core.async` _communication channel_ in the Ring request-map so in your Ring-handler you can easily fetch it from there.
+You can use the Ring-middleware `chord.http-kit/wrap-websocket-handler` which will put the `core.async` _communication channel_ in the Ring request-map so in your Ring-handler you can easily fetch it from there.
 You can then use